JanLancelot/mal-adt313-final-project-mailig/README.md

 # Jan Lancelot P. Mailig || BSCS-3A

+There's only one codebase for both user and admin.
+Admin routes and API endpoints are protected using access tokens and the user's role.

 API Endpoints

 | Method | URL                                               | Payload                                                                                                                                                                                                                                                                                                                                                                                                                                                                            | Headers                             | Response                                                                                                                                                                                                                                                                                                                                                                                                                                                                              |